CodeAbodeChicago/style-guide/javascript/README.md

 ## Whitespace

-  - Use soft tabs set to 2 spaces.
+  - Use soft tabs set to 2 spaces.  **TODO: CodeAbode is currently on tab style - update style guide**

     ```javascript
     // bad